 With funding from The California Endowment, Alchemist CDC is working in partnership with several other Sacramento-based non-profits to improve access to healthy foods in the south area of Sacramento (from Oak Park, south to 47th Ave., between Franklin Boulevard and Power Inn Road).
-This project is being carried out as part of the Building Healthy Communities initiative, a statewide project to improve the health of selected communities www.calendow.org/healthycommunities
+This project is being carried out as part of the Building Healthy Communities initiative, a statewide strategy to improve the health of selected communities www.calendow.org/healthycommunities

 To determine if you reside within the South Sacramento Building Healthy Communities area, please check the BHC map.